 The White House, Bladon

 Near Blenheim Palace and happen to be starving?
-I have just the pub for you!
+The White House, an award-winning, non-tradional gastropub should do just the trick.

 First thing’s first, champagne quaffer extraordinaire and one of Britain’s greatest prime ministers, Winston Churchill, LEARNED TO DRINK at The White House.
 This modernised 16th century village pub was the Churchill family’s local.